markvanderloo/tinytest/README.md

 By default all tests are run and the results are summarized to one line of output per failed result.

+### Tests are installed with the package

+So a package author can request test results from users that installed the package on a local system.

 ### Show you what you need